top of page

 I am passionate about art and making fine art education available for everyone.
 I funded Hackney Fine Arts in 2015 and it's sister Community Interest Company in 2019, to teach adults, teens and children drawing and painting.
 I am a great believer in the equalising power of art and bringing communities together.

 Throughout my life as a student and teacher, I noticed how little traditional drawing and painting techniques were being taught and how eager art students were keen to learn them.
 I created this art school to share what I've learnt and to equip our students with the essential toolkit to make the art they always dreamed of making.
 In the past, I have worked in the Further Education Sector, where I lectured Fine Art to young adults.
-I also taught art to students enduring life long mental health illnesses.
-I have great belief in the holistic power of the artistic process and the wellbeing benefits it brings to people, regardless of their age.
+I have 6 years of experience teaching art to students enduring life long mental health illnesses, where I learned about the holistic power of the artistic process and the wellbeing benefits it brings to people, regardless of their age.
+I apply that knowledge into the ethos of Hackney Fine Arts as I believe everyone's mental health benefits by making art.

-I was born in Argentina and settled in Hackney in 1999, where I found my home within this eclectic and diverse community.
+I was born in Buenos Aires, Argentina and settled in Hackney in 1999, where I found my home within it's eclectic and diverse community.
 I have lived, studied and worked in three continents, South America, Africa and Europe; where I have showed my work collectively and independently.
-I hold a postgraduate Art & Design Postgraduate teaching qualification from the Institute of Education, a first class BA from The Cass School of Art and an Art & Design Foundation from City Lit.
+I hold an Art & Design Postgraduate teaching qualification from the Institute of Education, a first class BA from The Cass School of Art and an Art & Design Foundation from City Lit.
 I was born into a family of artists.

 www.linkedin.com/in/noel-basualdo-81699342